 sequences of instructions that would be rejected by BPF verifier.

-present preserve access index transformations are not applied.
+attribute is present preserve access index transformations are not

 This addresses the issue reported by the following thread: